-The Twitter pixel helper Chrome extension helps advertisers verify that they have correctly placed the Twitter website tag on their website.
-The extension also allows advertisers to inspect dynamic parameter values passed within website tag and verify that the information is formatted correctly.
+The Twitter Pixel Helper Chrome extension helps advertisers verify that they have correctly placed the Twitter Pixel on their website.
+The extension also allows advertisers to inspect dynamic parameter values passed within events and verify that the information is formatted correctly.
 The extension is available for free to all advertisers in English with more languages coming soon.

 Go to: t.co/twitterpixelhelper